-- 1.5.3.1.2 As noted in the Classification of hazardous substances and mixtures (see Chapter 1.3), there may be some cases when the available hazard data may justify classification on the basis of other cut-off values/concentration limits than the generic ones specified in the health and environment hazard class chapters (Chapters 3.2 to 3.10 and 4.1).
-When such specific cut-off values are used for classification, they should also apply to the obligation to compile an SDS. - 1.5.3.1.3 Some competent authorities (CA) may require SDS's to be compiled for mixtures which are not classified for acute toxicity or aquatic toxicity as a result of application of the additivity formula, but which contain acutely toxic substances or substances toxic to the aquatic environment in concentrations equal to or greater than $1\%^{1}$. - 1.5.3.1.4 In accordance with the building block principle, some competent authorities may choose not to regulate certain categories within a hazard class.
-In such situations, there would be no obligation to compile an SDS. - 1.5.3.1.5 Once it is clear that an SDS is required for a substance or a mixture then the information required to be included in the SDS should in all cases be provided in accordance with GHS requirements.
+- 8. Some competent authorities (CA) may require SDSs to be compiled for mixtures which are not classified for acute toxicity or aquatic toxicity as a result of application of the additivity formula, but which contain acutely toxic substances or substances toxic to the aquatic environment in concentrations equal to or greater than 1 %. - 9.
+In accordance with the building block principle, some competent authorities may choose not to regulate certain categories within a hazard class.
+In such situations, there would be no obligation to compile a SDS. - 10.
+Once it is clear that a SDS is required for a substance or a mixture then the information required to be included in the SDS should in all cases be provided in accordance with GHS requirements.